elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 ### Multi-touch

-One of the most pervasive new features for touchscreen and trackpad users is the new multi-touch support throughout elementary OS 6.
+One of the most pervasive new features for touch screen and touchpad users is the new multi-touch support throughout elementary OS 6.
 A three-finger swipe up smoothly opens the Multitasking View, exposing open apps and workspaces.
 A three-finger swipe left or right smoothly switches between the dynamic workspaces, making it even faster to jump between tasks.

 <figure class="half card" markdown="1">
 ![Multitasking View](/images/multitouch-gestures-in-elementary-os-6/multitasking.gif)